 Earnings per share are calculated in accordance with ASC 260, "Earnings Per Share".
 Basic earnings per share is computed by dividing net income attributable to holders of common shares by the weighted average number of common shares outstanding during the period.
 Diluted earnings per common share reflects the potential dilution that could occur if securities or other contracts to issue common shares were exercised or converted into common shares.
 Common shares issuable upon the conversion of the convertible note, were included in diluted earnings per common share computation for the period during which they were outstanding, as they are considered participating securities.
 Contingent conversion price resets are accounted for in a manner similar to contingently issuable shares.
 Common share equivalents are excluded from the computation of diluted earnings per share if their effects would be anti-dilutive.
-The non-vested options granted with performance conditions are excluded in the computation of diluted EPS unless the options are dilutive and unless their conditions (a) have been satisfied at the reporting date was the end of the contingency period.
+The non-vested options granted with performance conditions are excluded in the computation of diluted EPS unless the options are dilutive and unless their conditions (a) have been satisfied at the reporting date or (b) would have been satisfied if the reporting date was the end of the contingency period.